-The 304 member Visitor's Bureau is located in Friday Harbor, and using lodging tax money serves both the Town and the entire County.
+The 304 member Visitor's Bureau, located in Friday Harbor and supported by lodging tax funds, serves both the Town and the entire County.
 The Visitor's Bureau promotes the Islands as a year-round destination and works with member businesses to refine their product and marketing.
 The Visitor's Bureau provided leadership in submitting an application for a Scenic Byways destination for the San Juan Islands' ferry route.
 It has also led the discussions on the possible impact of the 2010 Olympics on the area.